emcaruso/opticalib/README.md

 # Opticalib

-This tool is designed for multi-camera calibration tasks, and estimates intrinsics and extrinsics of cameras.
-It also provides a blender scene to visualizate the results.
+This tool is designed for multi-camera calibration tasks, and estimates intrinsics and extrinsics of cameras. in addition to providing the estimated parameters, it also generates data to visualize the estimated scene.
 It natively supports data collection using Basler GigE cameras.

 ## Installation